gta-chaos-mod/Trilogy-ASI-Script/README.md

 - [Jugachi](https://twitch.tv/jugachi)
 - [Naro](https://twitch.tv/naro)
 - [Tezur0](https://twitch.tv/tezur0)

-## Everyone in the v3.0 release race that was held on the 9th of July, 2022
-- You?

 ## Everyone in the v1.0 release race that was held on the 30th of August, 2019
 - [123robot](https://twitch.tv/123robot)